danielamoreno699/WanderPal/README.md

   To start the server run:

   ```
-  rails s
+  rails s -p 3001
   ```
-  Open the browser with `localhost:3000`
+  Open the browser with `localhost:3001`

 ## After installing bundle